The Week in Pictures: Sept. 5 - 12

 Alexandra Hamatie, whose cousin Robert Horohoe was killed during the attacks, pauses at the National September 11 Memorial during a morning commemoration ceremony in New York on Sept.
 11.

-Lightening strikes during a light storm over the Taravo Valley in Cognocoli-Monticchi, Corsica on Sept.
+A storm moves over the Taravo Valley in Cognocoli-Monticchi, Corsica on Sept.
 10.

-Firefighters help put out a forest fire next to the A1 motorway near Fontao, Portugal on Sept.
+Firefighters work to extinguish a forest fire near Fontao on Sept.
 6.

-A child drives a miniature electric toy car across Kim Il Sung square in Pyongyang, North Korea, on Sept.
+A child drives a miniature car across Kim Il Sung square in Pyongyang on Sept.
 9.

 Britain's Prime Minister Boris Johnson visits Darnford Farm in Banchory, Scotland, on Sept.
 6.

-A boat tours near a glacier's terminus in the Kenai Mountains near Primrose, Alaska, on Sept.
+A boat tours near a glacier's terminus in the Kenai Mountains near Primrose on Sept.
 6.

 Scientists from the U.S. Geological Survey have been studying the glaciers in the area since 1966 and their studies show that the warming climate has resulted in sustained glacial mass loss as melting outpaced the accumulation of new snow and ice.